IntelligentMDO/matlabGeo/README.md

 Please note that the launch of Catia via CMD will be time-consuming, especially when running the code for the first time.

-Reference：B. Ji, J. Huang, Y. Wu, Surrogate-based integrated design optimization for aerodynamic/stealth performance enhancements, Aerospace Science and Technology.
+[1] B. Ji, J. Huang, Y. Wu, Surrogate-based integrated design optimization for aerodynamic/stealth performance enhancements, Aerospace Science and Technology.
 153 (2024) 109416.